CDCgov/wastewater-informed-covid-forecasting/README.md

 nwss_data_token: {token}
 data_rid: {rid}
 ```
-Directions to obtain the covidcast API are found [here](https://cmu-delphi.github.io/delphi-epidata/api/covidcast_clients.html).

-To request an NHSN token, navigate to [HealthData.gov’s developer settings page](https://healthdata.gov/login).
-You may be prompted to log in.
-If you have HHS AMS credentials, you should use those.
-Otherwise, you can sign up for an account with Tyler Data and Insights (which manages HealthData.gov).
-Once logged in and on the developer settings page, click the "Create new API key" button and follow the prompts.

-Note that you will need to have access to the dataset on DCIPHER to obtain the credentials stored as `nwss_data_token` and `data_rid`.
+- covidcast: Go to the CMU Delphi [website](https://cmu-delphi.github.io/delphi-epidata/api/api_keys.html) and request an API key using [their form](https://api.delphi.cmu.edu/epidata/admin/registration_form).
+The key will come in an email.
+- NSHN: Log into HealthData.gov's [developer settings page](https://healthdata.gov/login).
+At the profile page, click the pencil next to the abstract avatar image, then "Developer Settings," then create an API key.
+Be sure to copy the key secret to a safe place because you won't be able to see it again.
-Once you have DCIPHER access, you will need to go [here](https://dcipher.cdc.gov/workspace/settings/tokens) to create a new token.
-Name it whatever you like, then be sure to copy the one-time token and place it in `secrets.yaml` as your `nwss_data_token`.
+- NWSS: Ensure you have access to DCIPHER first.
+Then go to the [tokens page](https://dcipher.cdc.gov/workspace/settings/tokens) to create a new token.
+Be sure to copy the token to a safe place because you won't be able to see it again.
-The dataset RID is obtained when the data use agreement is approved and the link to the dataset on DCIPHER is provided.
+- RID: The dataset RID is obtained when the data use agreement is approved and the link to the dataset on DCIPHER is provided.

 ## Run the pipeline
 To run the pipeline, type the following at a command prompt from the top-level project directory: